Skip to main content Click to view our accessibility statement

 In addition to causing lower levodopa concentrations, the metabolism of levodopa by COMT produces the metabolite 3-OMD.
 3-OMD is thought to compete with levodopa for transport across the blood-brain barrier2,3,11

-• Pill and capsule icon
+• Pill and Capsule icon

-Mechanism of Disease Video Thumbnail
+Graphic: Mechanism of Disease Video thumbnail

 See the Impact of the COMT Enzyme

-3-OMD=3-O-methyldopa; COMT=catechol-O-methyltransferase; DDC=dopa decarboxylase; PD=Parkinson’s disease.
+3-OMD=3-O-methyldopa; CD=carbidopa; COMT=catechol-O-methyltransferase; DDC=DOPA decarboxylase; LD=levodopa.

 Brain icon

-Clock icon
+Increase icon

 Capsule icon

-Mechanism of Action Video Thumbnail
+Graphic: Mechanism of Action Video thumbnail

 Watch the science behind ONGENTYS